os-fpga/1st-CLaaS/doc/DevelopersGuide.md

   - developing a web client on a local machine (Ubuntu 16.04 for us)
   - developing the hardware kernel locally
-  - building and optimizing FPGA images on the remote F1 machine
+  - building and optimizing FPGA images on remote F1 machine

 The top-level file structure is: